August Newsletter 2018

 Security Analytics is Not a SIEM

 A lot of analysts in our space are saying that security analytics products are second generation SIEMs.
 We disagree, as does Fran Howarth.
-She’s writing a report on SIEMs which will be available shortly.
-We look forward to reading her SIEM report.
-You should, too.
+She’s written a report on The Ongoing Evolution of SIEM which you should read.

 A Security Analytics product can do a lot of what a SIEM can do, but it does a whole lot more.
 It not only looks at activities, it also looks at access.
 It has the ability to help facilitate risk based orchestration within an organization.
 It applies different levels of controls and provides risk scores and other opportunities to make business decisions.

 Our competitors are touting their platforms as “next generation SIEMs”.
 Some are going as far as saying they are the next Splunk.
 What we’re hearing from our customers and our advisory board is “We don’t need another SIEM.
 We have a SIEM.
 It’s not adding the value we need.
 We want an analytics product.”